DYNOSOBs/social-behaviour/_posts/articles/2021-08-20-charlottepaper.md

 ---

 <p align="justify">
-My first paper is a review done in collaboration with my two supervisor, Christian Hilbe and Oliver, on an invitation from guest editors of the journal Current Opinion in Psychology.
+My first paper is a review done in collaboration with my two supervisors, Christian Hilbe and Oliver, on an invitation from guest editors of the journal Current Opinion in Psychology.
 </p>